What is conversion?

 What is conversion in marketing?

-The definition of conversion in marketing is when a user performs a desired action in response to a call-to-action (CTA) placed in an ad, offer, or push notification.
+The definition of conversion in marketing is when **a user performs a desired action in response to a **call-to-action (CTA) placed in an ad, offer, app or even push notification.
 What that conversion action is varies depending on the campaign and the mobile marketer’s objectives.
 An app conversion, also known as a conversion event, could be a download, install, sign-up, or purchase, among other actions.

-Marketers measure their app conversion to assess the performance of a campaign or advertising channel or the impact of a change to the user experience.
+Marketers measure their app conversion volume to assess the performance of a campaign or advertising channel or the impact of a change to the user experience.
 An app can track conversions by calculating its conversion rate, or the percentage of users who have completed a desired action.

 Why is conversion important to mobile marketers?

 Key performance indicators (KPIs) associated with conversion are key to assessing the effectiveness of marketing campaigns.
 You can only determine your return on ad spend (ROAS) if you measure how many users convert as a cause of that spend.
-Conversion rate is particularly important when running mobile user acquisition campaigns because it can measure the success of each campaign.
+Conversion rate is particularly important when running mobile user acquisition (UA) campaigns because it can measure the success of each campaign.
 It can also be used to set return on investment (ROI) expectations when scaling a campaign.

 When establishing your KPIs it’s important to look at the conversion events that align with your company’s goals.
-For example, a high conversion rate for installs is a positive outcome, but that won’t necessarily translate into greater revenue from in-app purchases.
+For example, a high conversion rate for installs is a positive outcome, but that won’t necessarily translate into greater revenue from in-app purchases (IAPs).
 In this case, the conversion rate for installs and in-app purchases both need to be considered in your analysis to learn how to move users from install to purchase.

 Conversion rates are also an effective way of: